hayes/altr/README.md

 ```html
 <div altr-placeholder="some.html_element"></div>
 ```
+`some.html_element` must evaluate to a DOM node.

-The `placeholder` tag will replace its element with the element that its value resolves to.
+The `placeholder` tag will replace its element `some.html_element`.
 This allows you to create smaller widgets with their own templates, event handlers and logic, and dynamically render them into your template.

 #### children
 ```html